James Bond films' history as dramatic as the movies

-LONDON (Reuters) - The real story behind the James Bond film franchise is almost as dramatic as the 007 fantasies themselves, full of twists and turns, personality clashes, heroes, villains, beautiful women and narrow escapes, according to a new documentary.
+LONDON (Reuters) - As a new documentary shows, the real story behind the James Bond film franchise is almost as dramatic as the 007 fantasies themselves, full of twists and turns, personality clashes, heroes, villains, beautiful women and narrow escapes.

-“Everything or Nothing: The Untold Story of 007” was released in theaters on Friday, branded “Global James Bond Day” to mark 50 years since the world premiere of “Dr. No,” which introduced author Ian Fleming’s suave, sophisticated secret agent to the masses.
+“Everything or Nothing” is released in theatres on Friday, branded “Global James Bond Day” to mark 50 years since the world premiere of “Dr. No” which introduced author Ian Fleming’s suave, sophisticated secret agent to the masses.

 An anniversary Blu-ray box set, a swanky charity auction at Christie’s and the new “007” fragrance for men are some of the ways in which Bond is being celebrated, underlining the lasting appeal of a character who has been constantly reinvented.